kelseygreat/alx-system_engineering-devops/0x00-shell_basics/README.md

 mkdir: Create a script that creates a director
 mv: Moves files or directories from one location to another
 rm: removes a file from the specified directory.
-rmdir: removes a specified directory
+rmdir: removes a specified director cd ..: changes the working directory to the previous oney